 “The Wild Hare,” a B-17 returning from a bombing mission over Münster, is shot down 11 November 1943 west of the Dutch city of ‘s-Hertogenbosch, known locally as Den Bosch.
-Although all members of the crew bail out successfully, one man is killed and seven others are captured within a day.
+Although all members of the crew bail out successfully, one man is killed, probably while still dangling in his parachute, and seven others are captured within a day.

 Residents of the village and nearby farms immediately rush to his aid.
 Knocked out by the force of his landing, Tom recovers consciousness as two farm workers carry him off the field.
-A farm family feeds him a sandwich and milk while disposing of his parachute and flight suit.
+A farm family, possibly the van Crugten family, feeds him milk and sandwiches of brown bread, sugar, and butter, while disposing of his parachute and flight suit.
+A son in the family, trying to be helpful, hides the flight suit by throwing it down a well, much to Tom’s dismay, because pockets on the legs contain his two escape kits.
+There is no time to retrieve them.

 A doctor, who happens on the scene, checks his flak wounds, pronounces them minor, and advises him to get away as quickly as possible because German troops will be searching the area.